 2. Get an idea about the sort of birds you’re likely to see

 Doing a little bit of research before you step outside can help to give you an idea about the types of birds you might be likely to see in your local area, and what they might be doing.
 This will largely depend on the time of year.

-During September and October, certain species of birds – such as osprey and willow warblers – who have spent the summer in the UK, will be stocking up on fish and insects, and preparing to migrate back to warmer continents including Africa.
+In September and October, species of birds – such as osprey and willow warblers – who have spent the summer in the UK, will be stocking up on fish and insects, and preparing to migrate back to warmer continents, including Africa.
 Summer visitors tend to leave in stages throughout the autumn, but by the end of October, we can expect them to have more or less departed.
 Then we can welcome the arrival of our winter visitors…

-These incredible birds travel hundreds and thousands of miles from colder areas in northern, southern and eastern parts of the world, to the UK for winter – where it is milder (believe it or not), and where food is easier to find.
-One of the birds with the longest journey is the pink footed goose, which travels 3,400 miles from Greenland or Iceland, to the UK every winter!
+These incredible birds travel hundreds and thousands of miles from the Northern and Eastern corners of the world to the UK for winter, where it is milder (believe it or not), and where food is easier to find.
+One of the birds with the longest journey is the pink-footed goose, which travels 3,400 miles from Greenland or Iceland, to the UK every winter!

-Some winter visiting birds that you might come across (depending on where you live) over the next few months include waxwings, fieldfares and knots.
+Some winter visiting birds that you might come across (depending on where you live) over the Winter months include waxwings, fieldfares and knots.
 To find out more about birds that spend their winter vacation in the UK, have a look at this article from National Geographic.

 Birds that reside in the UK all year round